 Planning on driving the entire loop in a day we departed Hermosa, a small town 10 miles north of Durango, not long after sunrise on a fresh Fall Sunday morning.
 The day was looking good with early morning mist rising from numerous small lakes along the Animas River, slowly clearing to reveal the first of the Aspen trees turning from green to all shades of yellows and gold.
-We already knew that the further north we drove the larger the percentage of trees that would be showing off their impressive fall colors.
+We already knew that the further north we drove the larger the percentage of trees that would be showing off their impressive fall colours.

 After passing by Trimble and Pinkerton hot springs, soon followed by Durango’s local ski area, Purgatory, the scenery exploded with color and snow covered mountains.
 Mist had given way to blue skies allowing for amazing views in every direction.
 The previous days rain in Durango added further color to the San Juan mountains in the form of early season snow.
 We were itching to hit the mountains and begin a new quest of knocking off the 53 Colorado fourteeners (in winter)!